-- A3 of the OPS states: - 'You must give patients the information they want or need to know in a way that they can understand.' - The associated guidance states: - 'You should discuss care options, encourage patients to ask questions and deal with these clearly, fully and honestly.
+A3 states: 'You must give patients the information they want or need to know in a way they can understand'.

+The associated guidance states: 'You should discuss care options, encourage patients to ask questions and deal with these clearly, fully and honestly.
 You should inform your patients of anticipated benefits as well as any material or significant risks associated with the treatment you are proposing, and confirm their understanding of these...'

-To comply with this, osteopaths must ensure that patients are fully informed of treatment options available to them so that they can exercise full autonomy in making decisions about their care.
+To comply with this, osteopaths must ensure that patients are fully informed of their treatment options so that they can exercise full autonomy in making decisions about their care.